Dasher42BC/FoundationFramework/README.md

 Soon to come in Foundation 2023:

+- A consolidated, clean, maintainable core codebase integrated from the many updates by the original author and many contributors, once again unified and maintainable.
+- A new framework for updates, "Versions", ensuring that the latest version of Foundation and other key components are always retained even when people use outdated installers.
 - A new official launcher and cross-platform mod manager, explicitly supporting Windows and Linux+Wine installations, git-driven snapshots and updates, and more.
 - New pre-flight checks for mods and modpacks, allowing test-driven development without tedious playtesting, and thus more stable mod releases.
-- A new versioned updates framework, ensuring that the latest version of key components are always retained even when people use outdated installers.
-- Simultaneous support for stable single-player campaign and multiplayer modes, while allowing highly moddable local quickbattle and additional campaigns.
+- Simultaneous support for stable single-player campaign and multiplayer modes, while allowing the moddable sandbox people expect of Bridge Commander and Foundation.

 All content featuring revisions of Totally Games content falls under the terms found in SDKLicense.txt.
 All additional code is LGPL: work based on it must include its own source code and abide by the Totally Games license as well.